programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 			}
 		}
 ```

-Change the render function from;
+Change the render function from:

 ```
     	function render() {
 			...
 		}
 ```

-to
+to:

 ```
 		function render() {
 				cleanIntersected();